-- 1. Blue Plains Tunnel the construction work associated with this tunnel is complete.
-It was placed in operation on March 20, 2018. - 2.
-First Street Tunnel this tunnel is complete and was placed in operation in 2016. - operation on March 20, 2018. - complete and placed in service in 2023.

-3. Anacostia River Tunnel - the construction work associated with this tunnel is complete.
-It was placed in
+- 1. First Street Tunnel this tunnel is complete and was placed in operation on October 22, 2016. - 2.
+Blue Plains Tunnel this tunnel is complete and was placed in operation on March 20, 2018. - 3.
+Anacostia River Tunnel this tunnel is complete and was placed in operation on March 20, 2018. - 4.
+Northeast Boundary Tunnel the construction work associated with this tunnel is complete.
+Remaining work includes making connections from the sewer system down to the tunnel.
+It is scheduled to be placed in service in 2023.